EQIP Brush Management: Juniper, Mesquite, and Invasive Woody Species

 Removal Methods

-NRCS doesn't mandate a specific removal method, but the method affects payment rates and must be appropriate for the site.
-Common methods for rangeland brush:
+The method affects payment rates and must be appropriate for the site.

 Mechanical Removal

 Feller-bunchers, mastication, bulldozing.
 Most common for juniper in Oregon.
 Feller-bunchers grab and cut trees; masticators grind them in place.
 Effective on moderate to heavy density.
-Causes some soil disturbance, which is a consideration on steep or erosion-prone sites.
+Causes some soil disturbance, which matters on steep or erosion-prone sites.

 Best for: Large-scale projects (hundreds of acres), moderate to heavy density, accessible terrain.